RobotGhost/Ubuntu-x205ta/README.md

-# Instructions to Install Ubuntu on the
-ASUS X205TA Laptop
+# Installing Ubuntu on an ASUS X205TA Laptop

 Requirements
 ---